Program Length: 36 months (may be completed in as little as 30 months)

 Web Programming II

-This course expands students’ understanding of server-based web application programming.
-Students will build more robust web-based applications that contain web controls, connect to databases, and maintain application session state.
+This course expands students’ understanding of server-based Web application programming.
+Students will build more robust Web-based applications that contain Web controls, connect to databases, and maintain application session state.
+(Prerequisite: PRG 310, or with consent of the Dean)

 Object Oriented Programming II